Bransblu/Bransblu/README.md

 ### Hi there 👋

-🌱 I'm currently leaning data analysis through University of Oregon (2U) bootcamp.
-I hope to expand on my knowledge of Excel, Python, SQL, R, Numpy, and Tableau.
+🌱 I'm currently learning data analysis through University of Oregon (2U) bootcamp.
+I hope to expand on my knowledge of Python, SQL, R, Numpy, and Tableau.

 👯 I’m looking to collaborate on anything to expand my knowledge and portfolio.
 We all have to start somewhere!